Duration: About 20 minutes

 The u-shaped thing becomes a convincing philtrum with the help of soft shadows.
 However, the soft shadows should not reach all the way to the lip contour, because this fine area stands off and catches a lot of light.

-For my drawing I notice that the shadows on the lips are not dark enough, unlike all the newly drawn shadows.
+For my drawing, I notice that the shadows on the lips are not dark enough, unlike all the newly drawn shadows.
 I make up for this so that depth is created.

-I personally find it easier to draw the lower lip after I have placed the shadows down to the chin.
+I find it easier to draw the lower lip after I have placed the shadows down to the chin.

 Isn’t it nice how helpful the circles are even so close to the finish line?